ISLEcode/tomcat-cli/README.md

 This utility is currently customised for the [SAMinfo ERP](http://saminfo.ch) for which it is primarily intended.
 This can be easily changed by changing the `tomcat_splash` function and adjusting the custom settings in `tomcat_config` and `tomcat_update`.

+**Note** Though this utility was only committed to GitHub in August 2021, it has been used in production since 2012 and has been tested with various implementations of Tomcat and TomEE since Tomcat 6.0.29.

 ## Installation

 The repository structure should be kept as is; but can be located anywhere.
 By convention, we place it in `/opt/tomcat-cli`: